jnguyen4103/CSE-3902-Project/README.md

  <li> When the game first start, the keys in the inventory system was showing as 12 instead of 0.
 (Resolved)
  <li> When transitioning into the next Dungeon(Dungeon2) no transition or barriers have been implemented yet goal for sprint5 is to have a new dungeon operational functionality as well.
  </li>
+ <li>inventory screen is not transitioned to - it simply appears </li>
+ <li>inventory map does nto show rooms explored - beleived to be a layering issue</li>
+ <li>inventory screen command triggers and untriggers itself - sometimes when pressing the enter key to enter the inventory screen you will enter and exit the inventory screen in the same instance</li>
 </ul>

 ### Additional Tools, Processes Used: